zsparal/api-documentation/source/reference/v2/onboarding-api/submit-onboarding-data.rst

    :organization_access_tokens: true
    :oauth: true

 Submit data that will be prefilled in the merchant's onboarding.
-Please note that submitting data is only possible when the :doc:`onboarding status </reference/v2/onboarding-api/get-onboarding-status>` is ``needs-data``.
+Please note that the data you submit will only be processed when the :doc:`onboarding status </reference/v2/onboarding-api/get-onboarding-status>` is ``needs-data``.

 Parameters
 ----------